 Turrell often cites the Parable of Plato’s Cave to introduce the notion that we are living in a reality of our own creation, subject to our human sensory limitations as well as contextual and cultural norms.
 This is evident in Turrell’s over eighty Skyspaces, chambers with an aperture in the ceiling open to the sky.
 The simple act of witnessing the sky from within a Turrell Skyspace, notably at dawn and dusk, reveals how we internally create the colors we see and thus, our perceived reality.

-In 1974 Turrell began a monumental project at Roden Crater, an extinct volcano in northern Arizona.
+In 1977 Turrell began a monumental project at Roden Crater, an extinct volcano in northern Arizona.
 Continuing the practice begun in his Ocean Park studio, Turrell has sculpted the dimensions of the crater bowl and cut a series of chambers, tunnels and apertures within the volcano that heighten our sense of the heavens and earth.
-While Roden Crater is not yet open to the public, Turrell has installed works in twenty-two countries and in fourteen US states that are open to the public or can be viewed by appointment.
+While Roden Crater is not yet open to the public, Turrell has installed works in twenty-two countries and in seventeen US states that are open to the public or can be viewed by appointment.
 Agua de Luz, a series of Skyspaces and pools constructed within a pyramid in the Yucatán, and forthcoming projects around the world, from Ras al-Khaimah to Tasmania, integrate many of the principles and features embedded within Roden Crater.

 Turrell’s medium is pure light.
 He says, “My work has no object, no image and no focus.
 With no object, no image and no focus, what are you looking at?
 You are looking at you looking.
-What is important to me is to create an experience of worldless thought.”
+What is important to me is to create an experience of wordless thought.”